melogabriel/melogabriel/README.md

 # About Me

 I am a Data Analyst with experience in digital analytics, teaching, research, and project management.
-Master in Administration at the Federal Fluminense University (UFF), exchange in Economics, MBA in Business Management and Information Systems and a degree in Information Systems.
+Master in Administration, exchange in Economics, MBA in Business Management and Information Systems, bachelor's degree in Information Systems.

 <div align="center">